My Diary (July 16, 2014 – September 4, 2018)

 - The anonymity of those whom I encountered in life would be preserved in text.
 The only exception to this rule were those who’d exhibited laudable behaviour.
 Give honour where honour is due.

-- I wouldn’t refer to anyone who didn’t wish to be mentioned in the Diary.
+- I wouldn’t refer to anyone who didn’t wish to be mentioned.

-- I’d not repeat heresay and rumour, or otherwise criticise anyone who hadn’t the opportunity to defend themselves.
+- I’d not repeat hearsay and rumour, or otherwise criticise anyone who hadn’t the opportunity to defend themselves.

 - However, I’d be merciless in exposing my own misdemeanours, corruptions, limitations, confused thinking, and inconsistencies, when appropriate.